francepremium/django-appstore/README.rst

 It is left to the user of this app to connect post_app_install and post_app_uninstall, because this app is just a helper to make your own app system.
-It is actually made for our specific needs so you might prefer to fork it rather than to try to use it as-is.
+It is actually made for our specific needs so you might prefer to edit it rather than to try to use it as-is.

 Templates and staticfiles use twitter bootstrap and jQuery.